kekse1/getopt.js/README.md

 * \[**2024-11-04**\] Included my **`getopt.tiny.js`** in here (as alternative);
 * \[**2024-03-04**\] New version **v0.4.0**
 * \[**2024-02-25**\] Updated the **`polyfill.js`** to be _really_ complete now; and the **`getopt.js`** also has a new **`test.js`** (BUT ONE BUG FOUND atm, TODO!)

-## Bugs
-This only holds for the regular, big version.
-The tiny alternative version should have no bugs at all..

-* _ONE_ atm: multiple `[params]` are not being collected (but the first only).. even though they disappear from the list of regular cmd-line-arguments.. :-/

 ## Download
 * [**`getopt.js`**](js/getopt.js) (**252** code lines, in **v0.4.0**)